 - Why must a medical diagnostic X-ray device be equipped with a position indicating device (PID)?
 Give the best and/or most complete answer.

-- to limit the distance between skin and focus
+- to limit the distance between focus and skin

 - to limit the area exposed to the beam